DylanB85/4thYearProjectReport/01_front_material/4_acknowledgements.md

 Thanks to ...

-My project Supervisor Matt Smith.
+My project Supervisor Aoife Fox.

-My friends Danut Hij, Owen Flannery and Karl Jones for being more than happy to lend a hand whenever they were available.

-My mother and father for all the support they have given me throughout my college terms.
+My friends Adam Horan, Owen Flannery, Karl Jones, James Plunkett, Ross McMahon, Sean Grennan, Thomas Daly and Danut Hij for all the support and friendship they have given me throughout my years in college.

+My girlfriend Kim Brady, who has shown nothing but support and patience to me this past year.

+My mother, father and all my family for helping me throughout all my college terms, I could not have done it without them.

-And finally, thank you to the Institute of Technology Blanchardstown for the resources provided to me throughout the years and for furthering my education for now and hopefully in the future when I continue in fourth year.
+And finally, thank you to all of the lecturers from The Institute of Technology Blanchardstown for the resources and help they have given to me throughout the four years of my education.